chenkelmann/neo2-awt-hack/README.md

 ## Using it ##

 Add it to the bootclasspath of your java application like so:

-    java -Xbootclasspath/p:/your/path/to/the/jar/neo2-awt-hack-0.4-java8oracle.jar -cp foo.jar com.example.Foo
+    java -Xbootclasspath/p:/your/path/to/the/jar/neo2-awt-hack-0.5-java8oracle.jar -cp foo.jar com.example.Foo

 Most java applications are started using some script, in this case you either have to modify the script or some config file that contains parameters for the JVM.

 For IntelliJ, you have to modify your `idea.vmoptions` file and add the following line:

-    -Xbootclasspath/p:/your/path/to/the/jar/neo2-awt-hack-0.4-java8oracle.jar
+    -Xbootclasspath/p:/your/path/to/the/jar/neo2-awt-hack-0.5-java8oracle.jar

 For Android Studio the file is `studio.vmoptions` or `studio64.vmoptions` For PyCharm it is `pycharm.vmoptions` or `pycharm64.vmoptions`.

 The `vmoptions` files of IntelliJ based IDEs can be found in the `bin` folder of the IDE installation.

+### JDK 9+

+Since JDK 9 the option `-Xbootclasspath/p` is not available anymore.
+It was replaced with `--patch-module` which has to be used like so:

+    --patch-module java.desktop=/your/path/to/the/jar/neo2-awt-hack-0.5-java8oracle.jar

+This can not be added to the `vmoptions` since it is a cli parameter.
+So to add it, you must find the startup script for pycharm or whatever you want to hack and add it to the actual java cli call (which is usually the last thing in the script).

+E.g. the last lines in my `clion.sh` now look (almost) like this:

+    "$JAVA_BIN" \
+      -classpath "$CLASSPATH" \
+      ${VM_OPTIONS} \
+      "-XX:ErrorFile=$HOME/java_error_in_CLION_%p.log" \
+      "-XX:HeapDumpPath=$HOME/java_error_in_CLION.hprof" \
+      -Didea.paths.selector=CLion2019.3 \
+      "-Djb.vmOptionsFile=$VM_OPTIONS_FILE" \
+      ${IDE_PROPERTIES_PROPERTY} \
+      -Didea.platform.prefix=CLion \
+      --patch-module java.desktop=/your/path/to/the/jar/neo2-awt-hack-0.5-java8oracle.jar \
+      com.intellij.idea.Main \
+      "$@"

 ## Download ##

-You can download a binary from https://github.com/chenkelmann/neo2-awt-hack/blob/master/releases/neo2-awt-hack-0.4-java8oracle.jar?raw=true
+You can download a binary from https://github.com/chenkelmann/neo2-awt-hack/blob/master/releases/neo2-awt-hack-0.5-java8oracle.jar?raw=true